 The portfolio managers are primarily responsible for the day-to-day investment and reinvestment of the Funds' assets.
 The portfolio managers listed below have served as each Fund's portfolio managers since each Fund's inception.
 Information about the portfolio managers, including information about the portfolio managers' business experience, appears below.
 More information about the portfolio managers' compensation, other accounts managed by the portfolio managers, and the portfolio managers' ownership of securities in the Funds is included in the SAI.

-Portfolio Managers Past 5 Years' Business Experience

-John Longo, Ph.D., Chief Investment Officer

-Mr. Longo plays a key role in developing Beacon's macroeconomic outlook and serves as co-portfolio manager for several of the firm's investment products.
-He has over 20 years of investment management experience.
+Portfolio Managers Past 5 Years' Business Experience John Longo, Ph.D., Chief Investment Officer Mr. Longo plays a key role in developing Beacon's macroeconomic outlook and serves as co-portfolio manager for several of the firm's investment products.
+He has over 25 years of investment management experience.
 He contributes to Beacon's thought leadership in the field of investment management and strategy by representing the firm, as invited speaker, at numerous financial related conferences throughout the world.
-Mr. Longo is also a Professor of Finance at Rutgers Business School, and has taught in its undergraduate, MBA, Executive MBA, and International Executive MBA programs for more than 15 years.
+Mr. Longo is also a Distinguished Professor of Finance at Rutgers Business School, and has taught in its undergraduate, MBA, Executive MBA, and International Executive MBA programs for more than 25 years.
 Previously, Mr. Longo was a Vice President at Merrill Lynch, where he played an instrumental role in creating and managing investment strategies for Merrill Lynch's Strategy Power product.
 Mr. Longo holds a Ph.D. and an M.B.A. in finance and a B.A. in computer science and economics, all from Rutgers University.
 He is a Chartered Financial Analyst ("CFA®") charterholder.
+Christopher Shagawat, CFA, Senior Vice President Mr. Shagawat is a Senior Vice President and Portfolio Manager at Beacon Trust.
+He is an active member of the Beacon Investment Advisory Services investment committee and is responsible for the development, implementation, and daily management of client portfolios.
+Mr. Shagawat is a co-manager of the firm's risk-controlled investment solutions, which utilize equity options to reduce volatility and enhance upside potential.
+He also contributes to model construction and due diligence efforts for the firm's open-architecture, third-party manager platform.
+Prior to joining Beacon, Christopher worked for Acertus Capital Management, a subsidiary of The MDE Group, as an investment analyst and trader.
+Mr. Shagawat graduated summa cum laude with a B.S. in finance from Rutgers Business School and is a CFA® charterholder.